wanglin2/mind-map-docs/src/en/plugins/freemind.md

 # Freemind chargeable plugin

+> Current Latest Version: v1.0.1
+>
+> Changelog:
+>
+> v1.0.1：
+>
+> 1.Fixed the issue where no space was added before the LINK attribute of the node when exporting mm files, resulting in an error when importing again;

 This plugin can be used to import and export Freemind software in. mm file format.

 You can experience it in the online version.